productservcies/qa-assignment/README.md

 ##### Story
 As a 10x Client
-I want to be able to ascertain when I believe I have a reconciliation break between messages published and consumed what the missing message_id values might be
-So that I can request a republication of a message produced but not received.
+I want to be able to ascertain what messages have been published between a range of time unit So that I can request a republication of a message produced but not received.
-Validation for date boundaries will be managed by the orchestrating 10x micro-service which will validate for the extent of dates requested and impossible date conditions.

 ##### Request
 ```HTTP POST```